adobe/commerce-cif-graphql-integration-reference/README.md

 For performance reasons, the [dispatcher.js](src/local/dispatcher.js) implementation "caches" the GraphQL schema in a global variable, so that further WARM invocations of the same action can immediately reuse the schema previously built with schema stitching.
 The Adobe I/O Runtime platform indeed reuses existing `Node.js` containers when possible, so it is possible to "cache" data in global variables.

 In addition, the dispatcher implementation also demonstrates the use of the [aio-lib-state](https://github.com/adobe/aio-lib-state) library in order to cache all the remote schemas in a cache maintained by the Adobe I/O platform.
-This cache is used a second-level caching layer when a COLD container is used.
-The benefit of this caching layer increases with the number of remote resolvers, and the lifetime of this cached data is currently one hour.
+This cache is used as a second-level caching layer when a COLD container is used and its usefulness increases with the number of remote resolvers.
+The cache is disabled by default and has to be explicitly activated by developers.

 This caching is activated/disabled by the `use-aio-cache` property set in [serverless.yml](serverless.yml).
 To activate the caching, set this property to an integer value that will define the caching duration in seconds.
 During development, we **strongly recommend** that this property is set to `false` to make sure that changes to the schema are immediately visible in the schema.